 The implementing regulations for Section 106 (36 C.F.R.
-Part 800) allow for programmatic alternatives to the implementation of Section 106 if the review of the undertaking is governed by a federal agency program alternative established under Part 800.14.
+Part 800) allows for programmatic alternatives to the implementation of Section 106 if the review of the undertaking is governed by a federal agency program alternative established under Part 800.14.
 Accordingly, the FRA and the Authority consulted with the California SHPO and the ACHP in the drafting of an agreement identifying programmatic alternatives for conducting Section 106 for the statewide HSR program.

-The Programmatic Agreement among the FRA, the ACHP, the California SHPO, and the Authority regarding Compliance with Section 106 of the NHPA, as it Pertains to the California High-Speed Train Project was executed in 2011 and amended in 2021 (Volume 2, Appendix 3.16-D).
+The Programmatic Agreement among the FRA, the ACHP, the SHPO, and the Authority regarding Compliance with Section 106 of the NHPA, as it Pertains to the California High-Speed Rail Project was executed in 2011 (Volume 2, Appendix 3.16-D).
 The Surface Transportation Board (STB) determined that it has jurisdiction over the California HSR System under 49 U.S.C.
 Section 10501(a)(2)(A) of the Interstate Commerce Act, as amended.
-Accordingly, on January 18, 2018, STB requested that it be added as an invited signatory to the PA to fulfill its obligations under Section 106, and it subsequently signed the First Amendment to the PA as an invited signatory.
+Accordingly, on January 18, 2018, STB requested that it be added as an invited signatory to the PA to fulfill its obligations under Section 106.
 The PA provides an overall framework for conducting this project's Section 106 process, including guidance for establishing the APE, interested party and tribal consultation, and survey and evaluation.
 While the studies conducted primarily follow the Section 106 process as well as industry standards, programmatic alternatives as agreed upon in the PA, and pursuant to Section 800.14, include:

-- The exemption of certain properties deemed to have little or no potential to be eligible for the NRHP - "Streamlined" or abbreviated documentation of significantly altered resources that have reached 50 years of age - A requirement to prepare an MOA for each project section that adversely affects, or has the potential to adversely affect, historic properties - A requirement to prepare treatment plans-one for historic built properties and one for archaeological resources-that tier off each MOA
+- The exemption of certain properties deemed to have little or no potential to be eligible for the NRHP - "Streamlined" or abbreviated documentation of significantly altered resources that have reached 50 years of age - A requirement to prepare a memorandum of agreement (MOA) for each project section that adversely affects, or has the potential to adversely affect, historic properties - A requirement to prepare treatment plans-one for built historic properties and one for archaeological resources-that tier off each MOA